πΊοΈ Overview

 --reference /path/to/reference.pptx

-The reference template allows you to specify which and where certain values are used using placeholder text in the format {{ PLACEHOLDER_NAME }}.
-During export, ACORN will replace these placeholders with the corresponding data from the associated research activity data.
-You can find an example PowerPoint reference template used for testing in the ACORN GitLab repository.
+The reference template allows you to specify which values are used and where, using placeholder text in the format {{ PLACEHOLDER_NAME }}.
+During export, ACORN will replace these placeholders with corresponding data from the associated research activity data.
+You can find an example PowerPoint reference template in the ACORN GitLab repository.

 Available Placeholders